About me

 Training, qualifications & experience

-I have worked as a minister of religion for eight years before training in 2006 as a hypnotherapist and registered with the NCH (National Council of Hypnotherapy).
+I worked as a minister of religion for eight years before training as a hypnotherapist in 2006 and registering with the NCH (National Council for Hypnotherapy).
 In 2014, I trained as a mindfulness teacher with Nick Cook at the Central England College and the Mindfulness Now programme.

-I am also a business owner with my wife and a father of two adult children - one of the roles which I think brings a lot of life experience to my work.
+I am also a business owner, alongside my wife, and a father of two adult children - one of the roles that I think brings a lot of life experience to my work.

 Member organisations